urbanesec/ZackAttack/README.md

 The Payloads - Methods to get users to autoauth with Integrated Windows Auth ergo not prompting the user for auth.

+=
+XYZ Doesn't work
+=

+I'm sure it doesn't ;) I don't always code in ruby, but when i do, i make sure to introduce as many bugs as possible :)

+Submit as much info as you can (comfortably) to the issues page.
+Please try to get a wireshark / pcap capture if it's a client issue.
+If it contains sensitive data (i.e. ntlm creds of a client) let me know and we can work around that if possible.

+Feature request?
+I want to hear it!
+Check the todo file and see if i already mentioned it in there, otherwise submit!

 I'll fill in more details later....